Visiting the South Rim in an RV or Pulling a Trailer

 Parking Your RV in Village Lot D

-Bright Angel Trailhead is just up the hill from the Hermit Road Transfer Station.
+For those wanting to hike Bright Angel Trail, the trailhead is just up the hill from the Hermit Road Transfer Station, (towards all the buildings).